Intertain: Chapter 05

 A good wife brings much joy and acts as a lifesaver in times of need, and I guess a bad one could compel men to wonder about the point of everything.
 Judging by the fact that none of our married guys were that into philosophy, I wouldn’t hesitate to count us blessed.

-We wanted to hear from the two bachelors regarding what they are looking for in a girl.
+We definitely wanted to hear from the two bachelors among us regarding what they are looking for in a girl.
 But first, a quick look at Kitty Powers’ Matchmaker.

 Jimmy, as an employee of the dating agency, took on his first client: Percy.
 During the preparation phase, we learned that Percy was a geeky ventriloquist who had a thing for green eyes.
 From browsing the available profiles, Jimmy uncovered a lady with a set of sparkling emerald eyes by the name of Raven, and she had a thing for dark hair.
 After some further assessments of personalities and interests, Percy was sent to the company salon to have his hair dyed while Jimmy arranged a date for them at a French restaurant.